AdobeDocs/workfront.pt-BR/help/quicksilver/planning/access/sharing-permissions-overview.md

   >[!IMPORTANT]
   >
-  >Se a instância do Workfront da sua organização tiver sido integrada à Adobe Unified Experience, os usuários com os quais você deseja compartilhar objetos do Planning deverão ser adicionados à Adobe Admin Console.
-Não é possível compartilhar objetos do Planning com usuários do Workfront que não foram adicionados ao Adobe Admin Console.
+  >Os usuários com os quais você deseja compartilhar objetos do Planning devem ser adicionados ao Adobe Admin Console.
+You cannot share Planning objects with Workfront users who have not been added to the Adobe Admin Console.

-* Você pode compartilhar objetos do Planning das seguintes maneiras:
+* You can share Planning objects in the following ways:

    * Internamente, você pode compartilhar um espaço de trabalho, uma exibição ou um tipo de registro com as seguintes entidades do Workfront: